Ewshot

 Ewshot is a village and civil parish in Hampshire, England.
 It lies in the north east of the county, close to the Surrey border.
+The nearest towns are Fleet and Farnham.

-The name Ewshot comes from Old English and means corner or angle of land where yew trees grow.
+The name Ewshot comes from Old English and means 'corner or angle of land where yew trees grow'.

-Ewshot consists of Ewshot Village proper, a later development known as Ewshot Heights plus the outlying hamlets of Beacon Hill, Warren, Dora's Green and a newer estate of large houses originally called Marlborough Hill at the top of Beacon Hill towards Farnham.
-Ewshot forms part of the Hundred of Crondall, which has origins dating back to the Domesday Book.
-It has a small Village Hall, a Residents Association.
+Ewshot consists of Ewshot village proper, a later development known as Ewshot Heights plus the outlying hamlets of Beacon Hill, Warren, Dora's Green and a newer estate of large houses originally called Marlborough Hill at the top of Beacon Hill towards Farnham.
+It has a small village hall, a residents association and one public house, called The Windmill.
+The parish church, St Mary's, was founded in 1873 and built in the Early English style.

-The nearest towns are Fleet, Hampshire and Farnham, Surrey.

-There is one Public House in Ewshot, called The Windmill.

-Ewshot is the home of the Church of St Mary, which was founded in 1873 and built in the Early English style.
+The nearby Bricksbury Hill, a mile to the east, rises to 187 metre above sea level.

+Governance

+At the lowest level of local government, Ewshot is a civil parish with a parish council of four members.
+The parish was created in 2010, when it was split from Crondall.

-Ewshot falls under the auspices of Hart District Council, for local issues while Hampshire County Council administers the whole County.
-The nearby Bricksbury Hill, a mile to the east, rises to 187 metres (614 feet) above sea level.
+Ewshot falls under the auspices of Hart District Council for local issues, while Hampshire County Council administers the whole county.

+Historically, Ewshot was in the Hundred of Crondall, which has origins dating back to the Domesday Book.
+It was in Hartley Wintney Rural District from 1894 until 1974, when it became part of the newly-created Hart district.